Minnesota HOA Bill of Rights 2026: Fine Caps & Retaliation Ban

 What is the new HOA fine limit in Minnesota?

-Once signed, HF1268/SF1750 caps HOA fines at $100 per occurrence for a single violation.
+HF1268/SF1750 — signed into law in May 2026 and effective retroactively to January 1, 2026 — caps HOA fines at $100 per occurrence for a single violation.
 Higher fines remain permitted for repeat violations, health and safety risks, property damage, and illegal rental violations.
 Late payment fees are separately capped at the greater of $20 or 5% of the amount owed.
 The current MCIOA (Minn.
 Stat.
 Chapter 515B) does not cap fine amounts — this cap is a new addition.

 Can my Minnesota HOA charge me its legal fees if I dispute a fine?